rchillard/css.city/README.md

 ### Learn

-Single page tutorial that takes you through the basics of CSS:
+Tutorials that take you through the basics of CSS:
+- Introduction
 - Selectors
-- Box model
-- Positioning
-- Display
 - Colors
 - Typography
+- Box Model
+- Positioning
-- Grid
+- Specificity

 ### Reference